 Key management personnel are defined as being Directors and management of the Company.
-No compensation was paid by the Company to management of the Company during the year ended 30 June 2020 (30 June 2019: \$nil).
-The key management personnel of the Company are employed and compensated by Kiwibank and reimbursed by the Company.
+No compensation was paid by the Company to management of the Company during the year ended 30 June 2021 (30 June 2020: \$nil).
+Management of the Company are employed and compensated by Kiwibank and reimbursed by the Company.

-Directors' fees of \$160k were paid by the Company during the year ended 30 June 2020 (30 June 2019: \$112k).
+Directors' fees of \$177k were paid by Kiwibank and reimbursed by the Company during the year ended 30 June 2021 (30 June 2020: \$160k).

-13. Related party transactions continued
+15. Related party transactions continued